 I encourage all to attend; those who are interested in the architectural profession, veterans of the history of the city, and visitors alike should appreciate seeing this alternate history of the city.
-I’ll have more to say about the show in future posts, and it looks like there will be a curator tour later this spring.
-Stay tuned!
+I’ll have more to say about the show in future posts, and it looks like there will be a curator tour on May the first; here’s the link!

 Also take note, the excellent show Play House: The architecture of Daniel Evan White at the MoV has been held over until March 23, 2014!
 This is now your perfect opportunity to catch two great architecture shows at once!

 Very special thanks to all of the illustrators and contributors, to Viviane Gosselin with the Museum of Vancouver, to Matt Heximer of 10four Design Group who designed the show, and everyone else who assisted with its production.
 I hope you enjoy the exhibit; it was a lot of fun to put together!

 This is a piece I’m working on, that’s about half finished.
 I’ve got most of the line and colour structure in place, and now I can start giving it a lot of life and volume with shadows and highlights.

 The image itself is of the Port Metro Vancouver shipping cranes at the foot of Main Street in Downtown Vancouver.
 It’s a pretty neat and recognizable image, and I’m particularly drawn to all the colour varieties of the cargo containers.